Note: This page links to Cal Ripken, Jr., the Hall of Fame player. For his father who was a major league manager in 1987 and 1988, click here.

 - There were also doubts in 1995, when the owners decided to use replacement players to begin the season.
 If Ripken was on strike the streak would end.
 The strike was settled just before the season was due to open and Ripken played on.

 On September 6, 1995, Cal Ripken passed Lou Gehrig by playing in his 2,131st consecutive game.
-The game, televised nationally, was held up for 22 minutes after the game became official in the fifth inning.
+The game, televised nationally, was held up for 22 minutes after the game became official in the 5th inning.
 It was the first major moment after the disastrous strike of 1994 and 1995.

 Then there was the bizarre photo shoot before the 1996 All-Star Game.
 As the AL stars were stepping off a makeshift platform, Chicago White Sox pitcher Roberto Hernández slipped and slammed his forearm into Ripken's nose while trying to catch his balance.
-Although Ripken broke his nose, he had it reset and played into the seventh inning.
+Although Ripken broke his nose, he had it reset and played into the 7th inning.
 Of course, he was back in the Orioles' starting lineup two days after that.

 In addition to his consecutive game streak, Ripken also holds the record for the most consecutive innings played: from June 5, 1982, until September 14, 1987, when he was replaced in the field in the top of the 8th inning by Ron Washington, with his team down 17-3 to Toronto, he played every inning of every game the Orioles played, for a total of 8,264 consecutive innings.
 The man whose record he broke is 19th century player George Pinkney, whose streak ran to 5,152 consecutive innings.
+Until August 4, 2017, he held the record for most times grounded into a double play with 350, but was passed by Albert Pujols.

 On July 24, 2012, Ripken's mother Vi was abducted at gunpoint from her home in Aberdeen and returned unharmed 24 hours later.
 The case was not solved and a year later Cal offered a $100,000 reward to anyone who could provide information that leads to an arrest.

 Ripken helped bring professional baseball back to his hometown of Aberdeen, MD, with the Ripken Baseball project which started when the Major League Baseball Players Association gave Ripken a $75,000 gift in honor of the streak.
 Ripken Baseball bought the Utica Blue Sox, and moved the team to Aberdeen to become the Aberdeen IronBirds.
-Later, Ripken Baseball bought the A Augusta Greenjackets in late 2005.
+Later, Ripken Baseball bought the Class A Augusta Greenjackets in late 2005]].
 Ripken Baseball now also owns the Charlotte Stone Crabs in the Florida State League.

 The Ripken Baseball project will also have a 50-acre youth baseball academy on the Ripken Stadium grounds in Aberdeen, which will have five models of Memorial Stadium, Ebbets Field, Fenway Park, and Yankee Stadium, in addition to the model of the Oriole Park at Camden Yards which will hold the Cal Ripken World Series, formerly known as the Babe Ruth World Series.